ietf-wg-asdf/SDF/sdf.md

 ## sdfThing

 An sdfThing is a set of declarations and qualities that may be part of a more complex model.
-For example, the sdfObject declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an sdfThing, which itself could be used in a declaration in the sdfThing definition for the outlet strip (see {{exa-sdfthing-outlet-strip}} in {{outlet-strip-example}} for an example SDF model).
+For example, the sdfObject declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an sdfThing, which itself could be used in a declaration in the sdfThing definition for the outlet strip.
+(See {{exa-sdfthing-outlet-strip}} in {{outlet-strip-example}} for parts of an SDF model for this example).

 sdfThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refrigerator-freezer product.
 An sdfThing may be composed of sdfObjects and other sdfThings.